-Maine has joined states such as Illinois, New Jersey and Oregon in approving permanent legislation surrounding remote notarizations.
+Maine has joined states such as Illinois, New Jersey, and Oregon in approving permanent legislation surrounding remote online notarization (RON).

 With this action, Maine will completely update its notary statutes with the Revised Uniform Law on Notarial Acts (RULONA).
 The permanent notarial law officially takes effect on July 1, 2023.
 Maine is the 41st state to enact a form of permanent remote notarization process.